 Today’s video archiving best practices

-There are clear reasons why archival is an important part of media management.
-As live systems fill up with the videos and project files of previous seasons or releases, it can be harder to make room for this season’s content – and harder still for users to find it.
+There are clear reasons why archive is an important part of media management.
+As live systems fill up with the videos and project files of previous seasons or releases, it can be harder to make room for this season’s content - and harder still for users to find it.
 When projects are closed off, it often makes sound organisational and business sense to prioritise their cheaper long-term storage over quick accessibility.

 Previously that may have meant moving assets on to an offline server, or transferring them from disk to a tape archive.
 Often, old assets would find their way into offsite storage.
 And while that was always a cheap way to add a layer of data protection, recovering content could literally take days.